parimalsatyal/neustadt.fr-metalsmith/src/essays/physics-in-metal.md

 > I can see the point of no return
 > And when the light is slowly turning to red

 The "point of no return" is often how an event horizon is described and you *would* be able to see it as the boundary where the "black" part of the black hole starts.
 But why is the light "slowly turning to red"?
-Because electromagnetic radiation (like light) being pulled into a black hole is *redshifted*; the wavelength increases and is shifted towards the red ultraviolet end of the spectrum.
+Because electromagnetic radiation (like light) being pulled into a black hole is *redshifted*; the wavelength increases and is shifted towards the infrared side of the spectrum.
 So visible light would indeed turn reddish, and then perhaps not too *slowly* shift beyond visible light.

 Kudos to Stratovarius for writing a mostly scientifically-accurate song about black holes.
 Now how about explaining that spaceship with a Russian-sounding onboard computer?